-- Insurance relief watch for potential legislative and/or regulatory action that could impact camps - · Business interruption insurance current status/cost of policies and exemption clauses - Business liability insurance and COVID-19 infections - · Workers compensation insurance and COVID-19 infections - PPP debt forgiveness - Debt forgiveness grant money through the PPP and Small Business Administration (SBA) is not FED taxable.
-However, it may be STATE and or MUNICIPAL taxable in some states.
+- Insurance relief watch for potential legislative and/or regulatory action that could impact camps - Business interruption insurance current status/cost of policies and exemption clauses - · Business liability insurance - · Workers compensation insurance

 MONITORING OTHER JURISDICTIONS

 What is happening with camp funding in other parts of the country?
 There is a need for a broad collection and sharing of information about funding sources, uses of federal and state funds, legislative approaches, coalitions, and much more.
 One way to gather this information is to establish and maintain contact with a network of other camp-related organizations to share information about funding solutions and action.
 Collective advocacy is always the best approach, so reaching out to others will also strengthen your influence.